Ammarahwakeel/MEDS-S1/docs/guidelines/CODING_STANDARD.md

 ## 1. Why these rules exist

-Thirty-one projects run in parallel and contributors rotate every few semesters.
+20+ projects run in parallel and contributors rotate every few semesters.
 The cost of an inconsistent repository is not aesthetic — it is that the next person cannot find anything, cannot tell finished work from a stub, and cannot review safely.
 Every rule below buys navigability or prevents a specific bug class we know we will otherwise hit.